 Booking Cruises in the Chase Travel Portal

-Although the Ultimate Rewards portal does feature a list of cruise packages (link only works if you're already logged in), you'll have to call 866-951-6592 and speak with an agent to book.
+Although the Chase Travel portal does feature a list of cruise packages (link only works if you're already logged in), you'll have to call 866-951-6592 and speak with an agent to book.
 Comparison shopping for cruises is about as difficult as comparison shopping for mattresses, but that’s a topic for another article.
 Without a doubt, there are some good deals to be found in this category, but without an online search that shows all the options (Chase notes that only a selection of cruises is featured), it may be hard to get a clear picture.
 Just be sure that you do a comparison search to ensure you’re getting a good deal.
 There are lots of other ways to use your Chase points if you don't find a good fit.

 Maximizing Chase Ultimate Rewards